-^{} Amount of Zakat for Hijri year is 2.50% and for Gregorian year is 2.5770%
+^{} Amount of Zakat for Hijri year is 2.5% and for Gregorian year is 2.5775%

-^{ (4.956} Fils) Represents portion of a share's Zakat which is paid by Tamweel in respect of the shareholders' funds retained with Tamweel, therefore it should be deducted from the Zakat per share payable by a shareholder.
+^{} Represents portion of a share's Zakat that Tamweel has paid on behalf of the minority shareholders.
+Therefore, it should be deducted to determine Zakah per share payable by each shareholder.